 The purpose of a CLM system is to simplify the process of contract management - regardless of your starting point.

 Before assessing the market, your business should gather stakeholders responsible for contracts and ask:

 - What is the current approach to contracts and what is the ideal future state?

 - How can we streamline internal processes and minimise time-to-contract?

 - What would be needed to make day-to-day workload more manageable?

 - Where are the bottlenecks or areas of frustration?

-A CLM system should support end-to-end management of a contract’s lifecycle while improving visibility, driving efficiency and reducing existing portfolio risk.
+A CLM system - or contract lifecycle management software - should support end-to-end management of a contract’s lifecycle while improving visibility, driving efficiency and reducing existing portfolio risk.
 In this article, we explore the must-have features of a CLM system and how they help to address the requirements above.

 What is a CLM System?